 Natalie is an archivist and ethnographer working at the nexus of human rights, design, and technology.
-She aims to protect and amplify community media by helping organizations better manage, protect, and preserve documentation they create and receive.
+She aims to protect and amplify community media by helping organizations better manage, encrypt, and preserve their evidentiary media.
 She consults with human rights-focused organizations worldwide and was a 2019 fellow at Stanford's Digital Civil Society Lab.
 Over the last two decades, she shaped initiatives dedicated to improving access to information for social and environmental justice organizations.
 She holds a Masters from the UC Berkeley School of Information and a Bachelors in International Relations from UC Davis.